armory/docs/content/en/docs/spinnaker/using-dinghy.md

 ```

-## Application Updates
+## Application updates

-Dinghy behavior for application and pipelines is different.
+The Dinghy service behavior for applications and pipelines are different:
-- Applications: It created the application with the configuration send and app never gets updated after that.
+- Applications: Dinghy creates the application with the configuration initially sent.
+The application does not get updated after that.
 - Pipelines: Updates on every push.

-However you can change this behavior adding a global variable `save_app_on_update`.
-This behavior is good if you want to have your application also always adhering to the code implemented, since it will overwrite notifications every single time.
+However, you can change this behavior by adding a global variable: `save_app_on_update`.
+This behavior is good if you want to have your application to always adhere to the code implemented since it overwrites notifications every single time.

 An example of this can be: